jayavarsha23219/Cloud-account-set-up-and-services/README.md

 ## REG NO: 212223040075

 # Aim :
-To create an cloud account in AWS and to explore all of its services.
+To create an cloud account in Azure and to explore all of its services.

 # Procedure :
 # Step 1: Go to the Azure Website